FileMaker Cloud for AWS 1.18.0 Getting Started Guide

 - If the stack detects an internal failure during creation, the cloud formation template terminates the stack, and the CloudFormation Console displays a failure message.

-- If the stack creation is successful, the console displays a success message.
+- If the stack creation is successful, the CloudFormation console displays a success message.

 - If the stack times out, its creation is rolled back and the console displays a "wait condition" message.
 The default wait time is 15 minutes, and the timer starts after the instance is created.

 - If you did not select a BYOL license, skip to step 2.
-If you selected a BYOL license, you receive an email with a link to the FileMaker Store, sent to the email address specified when you created the instance.
-After the FileMaker Store completes your transaction, you receive the email shown in the next step.
+If you selected a BYOL license, you receive an email with a link to the FileMaker Store.
+Use the link in the email to complete purchasing FileMaker Cloud for AWS.
+After your transaction is complete, you will receive a welcome email.

-Wait to receive an email from the FileMaker Cloud administrator, sent to the address specified when you created the instance.
+Wait to receive a welcome email, sent to the address specified when you created the instance.

 Click the link in the email, complete these fields on the Welcome page, then click Set Up: